kevinsullivan/physvm_develop/dev/ONBOARD.md

 2. Make an account with Docker and get permission from the owner of the docker to pull the current image (owner as of 5/26/2020 is Andrew Elsey).

 3. Configure docker to run on your machine.
-Check your hardware for amount of memory (Host_mem) and number of cores/threads (Host_cores) and change your Docker Preferences to allocate desired shares of these resources to Docker (VM_cores and VM_mem).
-We recommend starting by giving Docker at least, if available, 4GB of memory and 4 CPU cores. **UPDATE** 6-5.
-READ.
-You must give docker 8GB of memory.
-The lean server used in Peirce will crash on our math library using anything less than 8GB.
-This is not a required step but will improve the "build time" of Peirce, which can range up to 30 minutes on less powerful machines.
+Docker must be configured to provide conainters with at least 8GB of memory.
+We can confirm that the lean server used in Peirce will hang or crash when elaborating our Lean code using only 4 GB.

 4. Issue the following command in a terminal window:
 ```shell